Do you want a job where you can work from home? There are so many online jobs available now, with one of them being proofreading.

 19. Clickworker

-However, before becoming a proofreader, you must get experience as a texter – you will need to qualify as an author and then do some text creation jobs – all before you take the proofreader assessment test.
+To become a proofreader on Clickworker, you must gain experience as a texter.
+For this, you’ll have to qualify as an author.
+Then, you’ll need to do some text creation tasks.
+Once you’ve met the requirements, you can take the proofreader assessment test.

 20. EditFast